There is only one thing more painful than learning from experience

 Lesson #2 - Have a Contract, Know Your Contract

 “They received a deposit for our Reunion, wouldn't return phone calls before event, business phone was disconnected.
 We had no Contract from the very beginning.
-Now won't refund our deposit.”- A Planner in Washington
+Now won't refund our deposit.”- An Eventective User in Washington

-“Staff showed up an hour late, too late to serve our guests, then would not return $750 deposit!”- A Planner in Illinois
+“Staff showed up an hour late, too late to serve our guests, then would not return $750 deposit!”- An Eventective User in Illinois

-“When my wedding was unexpectedly cancelled, the owner would not refund my $2,700.00 deposit - and REFUSED to rent the space to anyone who inquired about that date.”- A Planner in Colorado
+“When my wedding was unexpectedly cancelled, the owner would not refund my $2,700.00 deposit - and REFUSED to rent the space to anyone who inquired about that date.”- An Eventective User in Colorado

 “Read the contract carefully!!
-She reserves the right to cancel your wedding at any point, with no refund, if she perceives personality differences, moral differences, etc. Yikes!”- A Planner in Alabama
+She reserves the right to cancel your wedding at any point, with no refund, if she perceives personality differences, moral differences, etc. Yikes!”- An Eventective User in Alabama

 A contract is completely necessary for every one of your event vendors.
 If anything at all goes wrong, the contract is your only legal recourse for recovering lost moneys and making things right.